What's a Co-ownership Agreement & How to Create One

 Here's what we'll cover:

-An agreement sets the terms, structure, and management for joint homeownership, associating co-owners and their determinations to a specific property.
-It's more than just a document—it's the backbone of your co-ownership, adaptable to your needs and expectations.
+The agreement sets the terms, structure, and management for joint homeownership, associating co-owners and their mutually-agreed determinations to a specific property.
+It's more than just a document—it's the backbone of your co-ownership.
+Fortunately, it's adaptable to your needs and expectations.

 Anyone co-investing in a property with friends, family, or a partner.
 Much like a business partnership, you're pooling resources, cooperating for shared interests, and sharing risks and rewards.
 A written agreement is your roadmap for success.
 When properly designed and executed, it also acts as a legally-binding contract.